dotnet/roslyn/Notes-on-formatting.md

 Ex: spacing in method declaration is affected by options.
 ![image](https://user-images.githubusercontent.com/12466233/39938013-60956d48-5506-11e8-9619-c9eef2f8de39.png)

-- `CreateAdjustSpacesOperation(0, AdjustSpacesOption.ForceSpaces)`
+- `CreateAdjustSpacesOperation(0, AdjustSpacesOption.ForceSpaces)` (forces no space)
-- `CreateAdjustSpacesOperation(1, AdjustSpacesOption.ForceSpaces)` (forces a minimum of 1 space)
+- `CreateAdjustSpacesOperation(1, AdjustSpacesOption.ForceSpaces)` (forces exactly 1 space)
 - `CreateAdjustSpacesOperation(0, AdjustSpacesOption.ForceSpacesIfOnSingleLine)`
 - `CreateAdjustSpacesOperation(1, AdjustSpacesOption.ForceSpacesIfOnSingleLine)`
-- `CreateAdjustSpacesOperation(space: 0, option: AdjustSpacesOption.PreserveSpaces)` (keep whatever spaces are there)
+- `CreateAdjustSpacesOperation(space: x, option: AdjustSpacesOption.PreserveSpaces)` (set a minimum of `x` spaces, but leave any extra spaces that the user typed)

 ### Newlines

 - `CreateAdjustNewLinesOperation(0, AdjustNewLinesOption.PreserveLines)`: indicates a place for a newline, but doesn't require one.

 Without this, the next line would not indented/aligned if a newline is present.
 Such an optional newline is present after the semi-colon terminating a statement.
 So two statements can remain on the same line, but if they are separated by a newline, then the second statement is indented relative to the containing block.

 - `CreateAdjustNewLinesOperation(1, AdjustNewLinesOption.PreserveLines)`: indicates a place for a newline (minimum of one).
 Such mandatory newline is present after the colon terminating a `case` label.